My First Bot for .Net

 Scripts for starting the bot

 The remaining part is to supply some script files for starting up the bot.
 This will ease starting up the bot from the command line.
 But those files are also necessary for booting up the bot from Robocode, which will look out for script files when examining the bot directory and figure out how to run the bot.
-The script files tell the booter of Robocode how to start the bot, which is different for each programming language, platform and OS.
+The script files tell the booter of Robocode how to start the bot, which is different for each programming language, platform, and OS.

 With .Net it is possible to run your bot under Windows, macOS, and Linux.
 Hence, it is a good idea to provide script files for all these OSes, which mean that we should provide a command file for Windows, and a shell script for macOS and Linux.